HunchPounch/DeepLearning-notebooks-DLS/README.md

 # Deep-Learning-School
-Notebooks of homework and seminars of two semesters of the Deep Learning School course from MIPT University
+Two semesters Notebooks of the Deep Learning School course